ingvaras/denovo-deep-learning/README.md

 ## Setup

-The data used for training and evaluation of <i>de novo</i> deep learning models can be found in this <a href="https://github.com/Genome-Bioinformatics-RadboudUMC/DeNovoCNN_training_dataset">DeNovoCNN GitHub repository</a> [2].
+The data used for training and evaluation of <i>de novo</i> deep learning models can be found in <a href="https://github.com/Genome-Bioinformatics-RadboudUMC/DeNovoCNN_training_dataset">DeNovoCNN GitHub repository</a> [2].

 To download the data and extract it run the following commands in the project directory: